opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. index:: sort

-.. _sort:

 sort
 ----

-.. c:function:: void sort(const Mat& src, Mat& dst, int flags)
+.. cpp:function:: void sort(InputArray src, OutputArray dst, int flags)

     Sorts each row or each column of a matrix.